priyankaa-roy/Python-Chatbot/README.md

 # 🤖 Python Chatbot Project
-Welcome to the Python Chatbot project!
+Welcome to the Python Chatbot project.
 This repository contains a feature-rich chatbot built using Python.
 The bot can handle basic user interactions, detect intent, perform sentiment analysis, set reminders, provide trivia and jokes, and even make recommendations.

 ## 📚 Features
 - `Smart Intent Detection`: Recognizes user intents like greetings, help requests, feedback, complaints, and more.